 Now we place these contributions in perspective.
 There is empirical evidence to support the belief that both the GL and the SGL formulations work well for compressed sensing.
 However, until the publication of a companion paper by a subset of the present authors \cite{MV-Eren-Bounds16}, there were no proofs that either of these formulations achieved robust sparse recovery.
 In \cite{MV-Eren-Bounds16}, it is shown that both the GL and SGL formulations achieve robust sparse recovery \textit{provided the group sizes are sufficiently small}.
 This restriction on group sizes is removed in the present paper.
 Moreover, so far as the authors are aware, until now there are no results on the grouping effect for either of these formulations.
 In the present paper, it is shown that if two columns of the measurement matrix $A$ \textit{that belong to the same group} are highly correlated, then the corresponding components of the estimate $\xh$ have nearly equal values.
 However, if two columns that belong to different groups are highly correlated, then their coefficients need not be nearly equal.
 From the standpoint of applications, this is a highly desirable property.
 To illustrate, suppose the groups represent biological pathways.
 Then one would wish to assign roughly similar weights to genes in the same pathway, but not necessarily to those in disjoint pathways.

-Thus the contributions of the present paper are to show that: \bit \item The EN \textit{does not achieve} robust sparse recovery. \item Both the CLOT and SGL formulations achieve both robust sparse recovery as well as the grouping effect. \item The condition under which CLOT achieves robust sparse recovery reduces to the ``best possible'' condition in Theorem \ref{thm:CZ1}. \eit Taken together, these results might indicate that CLOT and SGL are attractive alternatives to the LASSO and EN formulations.
+Thus the contributions of the present paper are: \bit \item To show that the EN \textit{does not achieve} robust sparse recovery. \item To show that both the CLOT and SGL formulations achieve both robust sparse recovery as well as the grouping effect. \item To derive a condition under which CLOT achieves robust sparse recovery, which reduces to the ``best possible'' condition in Theorem \ref{thm:CZ1} when $\mu$ is set to zero, so that CLOT becomes LASSO. \eit Taken together, these results might indicate that CLOT and SGL are attractive alternatives to the LASSO and EN formulations.